 Workshop quick guide

-Note: You are currently viewing documentation for Moodle 3.3.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Workshop quick guide.
+Note: You are currently viewing documentation for Moodle 3.0.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Workshop quick guide.

 Workshop is a powerful peer (and self) assessment activity.
 This quick guide takes you through the basics of setting up a workshop for your students.
 If you really want to make the most of everything a Workshop can do, make sure you study the full Workshop activity documentation.